Aaron98990/ways-of-the-game/misconduct.md

   - Why?
 Why?
 Why?
 Why?
 Why?
   - What did I do?
 What did I do?
 What did I do?
   - No. No. No. No.
-- Suggesting a team is getting favorable calls without referencing specific calls
+- implying bias because the other team is getting favorable calls
-  - "Call it both ways." / "You're calling everything for the other team."
+  - "Call it both ways." / "Call the game fairly"
-  - "Call the game fairly" / "We don’t get those type of fouls"
+  - "Put a red (opposing team) jersey on" / "It's 12 vs 11" / "We don’t get those type of fouls"
-  - “Whose side are you on?” / "How much did they pay you?"
+  - “Whose side are you on?” / “You hate us” / "How much did they pay you?"
 - For a match offical who has done past games with a team/person, referencing past games is not appropirate while disagreeing with a decision
   - "You do this everytime" / "You are screwing us like you did last time"
 - complaining about obvious fouls